shubhank-saxena/My-Portfolio/README.md

 </div>

 Hello World!
-Mhy name is Shubhank Saxena, and I have created my personal website using React and Materialize CSS.
+My name is Shubhank Saxena, and I have created my personal website using React and Materialize CSS.
 You must be wondering(after seeing this code), "Why is the code so repititve?".
 Well, I am damn lazy!
 I will soon connect it with a Django Backend to have DRY code approach.